pauldmccarthy/fsleyes/userdoc/plot_views.rst

 The overlay list
 ^^^^^^^^^^^^^^^^

-The overlay list which is available on plotting views slightly different to the :ref:`one available in orthographic/lightbox views
+The overlay list which is available on plotting views is slightly different to the :ref:`one available in orthographic/lightbox views
 <ortho_lightbox_views_overlay_list>`.
 It simply displays a list of all loaded
 overlays, and allows you to toggle on and off the data series associated with